TillF/WASA-SED/docs/index.md

 ...

 ```
-Combined with the four "rate"-values in `irri.dat` the demand of the receiver basin for every day in the year are calculated.For more information on seasonality check the example 10) `rainy_seasons.dat` in \[[3.2 Input files for the hillslope module](#3-2-input-files-for-the-hillslope-module)].
+Combined with the four "rate"-values in `irri.dat` the demand of the receiver basin for every day in the year is calculated.
+For more information on seasonality check the example 10) `rainy_seasons.dat` in \[[3.2 Input files for the hillslope module](#3-2-input-files-for-the-hillslope-module)].